-We talk to David Kavanagh, a psychotherapist who has worked with over 12,000 couples, about love, marriage and the essential ingredients to maintaining a successful relationship
+We talk to David Kavanagh, a psychotherapist who has worked with over 12,000 couples, about love, marriage and the essential ingredients for maintaining a successful relationship.

 “We’d been married seven years and been together for ten so a whole decade of our lives had been intertwined.
 But I began to realise we were now on completely different pages.”
 Emily is a friend of mine who doesn’t mind opening up about her marital problems.
 She has always been very forthright about her relationships, needs and desires.

 Her pragmatic approach to working on her marriage is what she believes saved it.
 “The minute I started building up resentment, I knew we had to nip it in the bud immediately.
 I found myself daydreaming about a Plan B if it didn’t work out.
 It wasn’t fair on our family and it wasn’t fair on my husband who, despite driving me crazy, was pretty oblivious.”